cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 Online calendars typically show a thumbnail of the first image per search result, so results with images are more likely to be checked out by visitors.

 In this guide you will learn how to add images to your events, places and organizers.
-It also covers updating and removing images.
+Additionally, you'll learn how to update or remove the images afterward.

 ## Scope